 There are many things you can do to a basement.
 You can create a family room in the basement and add bathrooms as well.
 Another option is to turn it into a basement laundry room.
 The possibilities are endless.
 However, the floor needs to be finished and in good condition to keep the area functional and safe for use.
-Businesses can also benefit from a working basement.
+St. Louis businesses can also benefit from a working basement.
 Whether it is used for storage or as a business space, it needs to be in great condition.

 - Property Resale Value

 A functional basement adds to the St. Louis property’s resale value.
 If you would find the need to sell your home, having the basement flooring leveled, finished, or resurfaced will definitely up the selling price.
 Buyers love homes with fully functional rooms.
 Business establishments can also be sold for a higher price if it has functional basements.

 The basement flooring is probably one of the most problematic floors in a house or commercial space.
 The high level of moisture and humidity can cause several issues on the basement concrete.
 Some issues on basement concrete include:

 - Plain Concrete Floor